scottyphillips/echonetlite_homeassistant/README.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-A Home Assistant custom component for use with ECHONETLite compatible HVAC systems.
+A Home Assistant custom component for use with ECHONETLite compatible devices.
 This custom component makes use of the 'pychonet' Python library also written by yours truly:
 (https://github.com/scottyphillips/pychonet)

-**This component will set up the climate platform.**
+**This component will set up the climate, sensor and select platforms.**

 # Current working systems:
-Based upon feedback this custom component works with the following compatible ECHONETLite HVACs:
+Based upon feedback this custom component works with the following compatible ECHONETLite Devices:

 * Mitsubishi MAC-568IF-E WiFi Adaptor connected to the following systems:
   * GE Series